mkarneim/pojobuilder/README.md

 ----------

 The PojoBuilder Generator uses an annotation processor to generate pojo builders for you.
-You have two options to activate it:
+You have the following options to activate it:

 * by [annotating the pojo class](#annotating-the-pojo)
 * by [annotating a factory method](#annotating-a-factory-method)